vestrel00/contacts-android/DEV_NOTES.md

 ### Behavior of linking/merging/joining contacts (AggregationExceptions)

-> The Contacts app terminology has changed over time;
+The native Contacts app terminology has changed over time;

->   - API 22 and below; join / separate
+- API 22 and below; join / separate
->   - API 23; merge / unmerge
+- API 23; merge / unmerge
->   - API 24 and above; link / unlink
+- API 24 and above; link / unlink

->
-> However, the internals have not changed; KEEP_TOGETHER / KEEP_SEPARATE.
->
-> These operations are supported by the `ContactsContract.AggregationExceptions`.
+However, the internals have not changed; `KEEP_TOGETHER` / `KEEP_SEPARATE`.
+These operations are supported by the `ContactsContract.AggregationExceptions`.

-Given the following tables;
+For example, given the following tables,

 ```
 ### Contacts table